ianmaclarty/amulet/doc/math.md

 typically used to represent transformations in 2 or 3 dimensional space such as rotation, scaling, translation or perspective projection.

-Matrices, like vectors, are immutable and their components are represented internally as 32 bit floats.
+Matrices, like vectors, are immutable.

 ### Constructing matrices